Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: RoleKE-Bench

 \subsection{Erroneous Knowledge Injection}

-Subsequently, we transform each correct memory statement into two binary queries, each containing a different type of error.
-Specifically, GPT-4o is provided with the original chunk, correct memory, detailed instructions, and required to generate explanations for its modifications.
-First create statements with a single error, and then transform it into binary queries.
-For KKE, only slight modifications at the phrase level are made, ensuring the altered content aligns with the characters' cognition and the errors are correctable.
-For UKE, we introduced a set of sub-disciplines (details in Appendix~\ref{appendix:Sub-discipline}) and randomly assigned two terms as reference topics during each modification.
-Generate relevant terms based on the topic and insert into the query.
+Subsequently, each correct memory is injected with KKE and UKE to generate two corresponding erroneous memories.
+Specifically, GPT-4o is provided with the original chunk, the correct memory, and detailed instructions for error injection to generate erroneous memories along with the rationale for each modification.
+We require that each erroneous memory contain only a single error.
+For KKE, only minor modifications at the span level are allowed, ensuring that the modified memory remains consistent with the character's cognition and that the error is correctable.
+For UKE, we introduce a set of sub-disciplines (details in Appendix~\ref{appendix:Sub-discipline}) and randomly assign two terms as reference topics during each modification.
+The resulting erroneous memories are finally converted into queries by GPT-4o, as shown in Figure~\ref{fig:data}.

-We conducted a thorough screening of the two types of binary queries, retaining 1) meet the error criteria (e.g., the former is correctable or the latter is outside the character's cognitive scope) and 2) contain only a single error in the query.
-Erroneous query pairs are discarded if either fails to meet standards.
-The intersection by the three annotators is retained as the final probing dataset (consistency at 81.1\%), along with the modified explanations.
+In the above process, the evaluators review and filter all erroneous memories, retaining only those that meet the following criteria: 1) \textit{the errors conform to the defined standards (the former being correctable and the latter exceeding the character's cognition)}, and (2) \textit{each memory contains only one error}.
+Erroneous memory pairs are discarded if either fails to meet standards.
+The intersection of the evaluators' screening results is retained as the candidate set (81.1\% retention).
+Finally, the evaluators examine all queries, discuss any inconsistencies, and keep only the qualified samples to construct the RoleKE-Bench.